Jason2866/pioarduino-core-installer/README.rst

 This project uses modern Python packaging with `pyproject.toml` and `uv`.

-**Note:** If `uv` is not installed on your system, the installer will automatically download and install it for you.

 Quick start for development::

     # Install uv if not already installed